Intro to Ice Climbing in Muskoka, Ontario or Haliburton Highlands

 See our “HOW TO DRESS FOR WINTER ADVENTURE” here.

-This Adventure operates regularly on weekends throughout the season or by private group-booking on any day between early January and late March.
-You may request to join an existing class offered on Saturdays and Sundays or request a date and time at any point through the winter season for your private group.
+This Adventure operates regularly on weekends throughout the season or by private group booking on any day between early February and late March.
+Use the “Book Now” button to join an existing weekend class or request a date and time at any point through the winter season for your private group.
 We recommend early reservations for Weekend Courses.

 9:30 AM: MEET UP